Topics Meeting of Code Administration Managers and Practitioners for FY2023

 In response to the issue that it has become difficult for healthcare professionals to obtain necessary information, he explained that he is considering how information should be provided so that "information comparing the intended drug with other companies' products" and "information on off-label use" will reach healthcare professionals in an appropriate manner.

-Finally, he explained "Handling of Information Provision for Clinical Trials" and "Surcharge Payment System for Transactions of Drugs with False or Exaggerated Advertisements," etc. He concluded his speech by requesting the audience to continue appropriate sales information provision activities.
+He concluded his presentation with Explanations on "Handling of Information Provision for Clinical Trials" and "Surcharge Payment System for Transactions of Drugs with False or Exaggerated Advertisements," and asked the audience to continue to conduct appropriate sales information provision activities.

-Yoshiyuki Ishida, Executive Director of the Pharmaceutical Manufacturers Association of Japan (PMAJ), expressed his appreciation for the participation of code administrators and code practitioners in the meeting and thanked Mr. Furue, the special speaker, for his presentation.
+Mr. Yoshiyuki Ishida, JPMA's Executive Director, expressed his appreciation for the participation of code administrators and code practitioners in this meeting, and thanked Mr. Furue, the special speaker.

 He then presented three directions for future Code compliance efforts, first, appropriate responses to risks newly identified in recent activities, second, accurate understanding of the guidelines in sales information provision activities, and third, further efforts in sharing information held by the Compliance Department within the company.
 He concluded his message with the hope that the promotion of the above will lead to compliance with the Code.

-( Masahiro Kashihara, Practice Member, Code Compliance Promotion Committee)
+( Masahiro Kashihara, Practice Member, Code Compliance Committee)